microsoft/FluidFramework/packages/test/service-load-test/README.md

 If present, launch in Test Runner mode with the given runId (to distinguish from other concurrent test runners).
 `--url` is required, since the test runner needs to know which data store to connect to.

+#### --driveId, -di

+If present, the test will use this driveId instead of the one specified in the test config file.
+This is used internally when in orchestrator mode.

 #### --debug, -d

 Launches each test runner with `--inspect-brk` and a unique Node debugging port.
 (Not compatible with `--runId`)